mikrono/tModLoaderWiki_kr_ko/Advanced-Vanilla-Code-Adaption.md

 ### Exact Clone

 To start, lets make a basic clone of an NPC as seen in Party Zombie.
 Lets clone the Hoplite.
 After some searching, we discover `GreekSkeleton = 481;` in NPCID and use that for our basic clone.
-For simplicity, I will make sure to set `languageVersion = 6` in build.txt so I can use the `=>` functionality ([Read about =>](https://msdn.microsoft.com/en-us/magazine/dn802602.aspx))
+For simplicity, I will use the `=>` functionality ([Read about =>](https://msdn.microsoft.com/en-us/magazine/dn802602.aspx))

 The following is the code: